 Early Origins of the Grothe family

-Another 202 words (14 lines of text) covering the years 1775, 1800, 1843, 1883, and 1899 are included under the topic Early Grothe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Grothe research.
+Another 78 words (6 lines of text) covering the years 1775, 1800, 1843, 1883, and 1899 are included under the topic Early Grothe History in all our PDF Extended History products and printed products wherever possible.